Soughtlin/songhl.github.io/contents/research_experiences.md

 #### Sun Yat-sen University, China

-**Nov.
+**Dec.
 2024 – Mar.
 2025**
-- Responsible for discussion and determination of core innovations, coding, and main sections of paper writing
+- Responsible for conception, algorithm design, coding, and manuscript writing

 **Brief introduction:**
 This research focuses on addressing single-frame bias in long videos and aims to reduce hallucinations in VLLMs for long video temporal understanding tasks, while improving model performance and computational efficiency.